-- Voting by Mail.
-If you choose to vote by mail, simply complete the enclosed proxy card, date and sign it, and return it in the postage-paid envelope provided.
-Your shares will be voted in accordance with the instructions on your proxy card. - Voting by Internet.
-You may vote through the Internet by signing on to the website identified on your proxy card and following the procedures described on the website.
+- Voting by Internet.
+You may vote via the Internet by signing on to the website identified on your proxy card and following the procedures described on the website.
 Internet voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number located on your proxy card.
 The procedures permit you to give a proxy to vote your shares and to confirm that your instructions have been properly recorded.
 If you vote by Internet, you should not return your proxy card. - Voting by Telephone.
 You may vote your shares by telephone by calling the toll-free telephone number provided on your proxy card.
 Telephone voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number located on your proxy card.
 The procedures permit you to give a proxy to vote your shares and to confirm that your instructions have been properly recorded.
-If you vote by telephone, you should not return your proxy card. - Voting at the Meeting.
-You may vote your shares by ballot at the Annual Meeting.
-To vote, you will need your 16-digit control number included in your proxy materials, on your proxy card, or on the instructions that accompanied your proxy materials.
+If you vote by telephone, you should not return your proxy card. - Voting by Mail.
+If you choose to vote by mail, simply complete the enclosed proxy card, date and sign it, and return it in the postage-paid envelope provided.
+Your shares will be voted in accordance with the instructions on your proxy card. - Voting at the Meeting.
+You may vote your shares at the Annual Meeting by completely signing and dating a ballot in person at the Annual Meeting.